jxjo/AirfoilEditor/README.md

 The `AirfoilEditor` implements different "strategies" to represent an airfoils geometry:

 - 'Linear interpolation' -  Based on the point coordinates of the airfoils '.dat' file, intermediate points are evaluated with a simple linear interpolation.
 This is used for fast preview and basic operations.
 - 'Cubic spline interpolation' - A cubic spline is built based on the airfoils point coordinates.
-The spline allows to evlauate intermediate points with high precision.
+The spline allows to evaluate intermediate points with high precision.
 - 'Bezier curve' - An airfoil is represented by two Bezier curves for upper and lower side of the airfoil.
 A nelder mead optimization allows to approximate the Bezier curves to an existing airfoil.
 - (not in 2.0 beta) 'Hicks Henne' - Hicks Henne bump functions are applied to a "seed airfoil" to achieve a new shape (in development for Xoptfoil2)